lhcb/second-analysis-steps/simulation.md

 ```
 First, find the ProductionID:
 ![FindingProductionID](img/simulation_1.png)
 Search for this ID in the Transformation Monitor, right click the result and select "Show request".
-Right clicking and selecting "View" in the new window will open an overview about all the individual steps of the production with their application version, the option files used.
+Right clicking and selecting "View" in the new window will open an overview about all the individual steps of the production with their application version and option files used.
-> Important: the order of the option files matters!
+> Important: the order of the option files does matter!
 The production system handles the necessary settings for initial event- and runnumber and the used database tags.
-In a private production, you need to set these yourself in an additional options file containing, for example:
+In a private production, you need to set these yourself in an additional options file, containing, for example:

 ```python
 from Gauss.Configuration import GenInit